Click Here for old Websitenext_arrow

 Opting Out of BSDA Flag

 Opting out of the Basic Service Demat Account flag means converting the BSDA to a regular demat account, which entails moving from the reduced fee structure of BSDA to the standard fee structure of a regular demat account.
+Here are the steps and considerations for opting out:

 How to Opt Out of BSDA?